fsi-open/admin-bundle/Resources/doc/embedding_element.md

 {% endblock %}
 ```

-and add it to the elment's service options:
+and add it to the element's service options:

 ```xml
 <!-- src/Acme/DemoBundle/Resources/config/services.xml -->